How to Visit Subway Cave, a Lava Tube in Lassen National Forest

 We failed to do it.
 As I normally stay behind to take pictures, I entered the Subway Cave in complete darkness, all by myself.
 I could hear voices of my travel companions farther inside the lava tunnel, but couldn’t see anything, not even my own hands.

 I hurried to catch up with the rest of the group.
-In this spooky and cold place, the last thing I wanted was to face living in the lava tube bats alone.
+In this spooky and cold place, the last thing I wanted was to face bats living in the lava tube all by myself.

-If you feel like trudging through the dark Subway Cave one more time, turn back and repeat the hike until you get back to where you started at.
+If you feel like trudging through the dark Subway Cave one more time, turn back and repeat the hike until you get back to where you started.
 Otherwise, follow the narrow, unpaved trail back to the parking lot.

 Things to Know before Visiting Subway Cave